giltwizy/my-personal-python-resources/README.md

 # my-personal-python-resources
-This repository includes the resourses I use in my daily usage of python language
+This repository includes the resourses I use in learning python language

 #### Youtube channels